-\begin{proof}[Proof of Theorem~\ref{thm:T2}] The proof relies on use of Lemmas~\ref{lem:crnlimit-ts3} and \ref{lem:crnlimit-cons}.
-Let us first consider the case ({\bf 1}): $\eta_f,\eta_s>1$.
-In this case on the two fastest time scales $N^{\eta_f} \, dt$ and $N^{\eta_s} \, dt$ we have movement of fast and slow species respectively, whose sums are unchanged on any time scale faster than $N \, dt$.
-Regarding the movement as a set of first-order reactions as in proof of Theorem~\ref{T1}, we have a three time-scale dynamics: movement of all species is the fast process on time scales $N^{\eta_f} \, dt,N^{\eta_s}\, dt$, effective change of fast species is the medium process on time scale $N\, dt$, and effective change of slow species is the slow process on the time scale $dt$.
+\begin{pf*}{Proof of Theorem~\ref{thm:T2}} The proof relies on use of Lemmas \ref{lem:crnlimit-ts3} and \ref{lem:crnlimit-cons}.
+Let us first consider the case (1): $\eta_f,\eta_s>1$.
+In this case on the two fastest time scales $N^{\eta_f} \,dt$ and $N^{\eta_s} \,dt$, we have movement of fast and slow species, respectively, whose sums are unchanged on any time scale faster than $N \,dt$.
+We view these two fastest time scales as one, since dynamics of movement of fast and slow species are in this case independent of each other and can be combined.
+Regarding all of the movement as a set of first-order reactions as in proof of Theorem~\ref{T1}, we have a three time scale dynamics: movement of all species is the fast process on time scales $N^{\eta_f} \,dt,N^{\eta_s} \,dt$, effective change of fast species is the medium process on time scale $N \,dt$, and effective change of slow species is the slow process on the time scale $dt$.
 The fast process of movement of all species has a stationary probability measure that is a product of multinomial and point mass probability distributions $\mathbf P_{(\underline s_f, \underline s_s)}$ from (\ref{eq:migrlimiteq}).
-Arguments from Lemma~\ref{lem:crnlimit-cons} imply that on the time scale $N\, dt$ all rates for the reaction network dynamics $\tilde\lambda_k^{\text{CR(1)}}$ are sums over compartments of rates averaged with respect to $\mathbf P_{(\underline s_f,\underline s_s)}$ as in (\ref{eq:rates-1}), and the medium process of the sums of fast species $\underline S_f$ has effective change given by $\underline{\underline \zeta}^f$.
-Condition (i)({\bf 1}) of Assumption~\ref{ass:generg} ensures that on time scale $N\, dt$ the medium process $\underline S_f(\cdot)$ is well defined and has a unique stationary probability distribution $\mu_{\underline s_s}(d\underline s_f)$.
-Condition (ii) of Assumption~\ref{ass:generg} then ensures that, in addition to conditions (i-a) and (i-b), also condition (ii) in the Assumptions for Lemma~\ref{lem:crnlimit-ts3} is met, and consequently the limiting dynamics of the slow process $\underline S_s(\cdot)$ with effective change given by $\underline{\underline \zeta}^f$ is well defined and given by the solution of (\ref{eq:T21}) with rates as in (\ref{eq:rates-final1}).
+Arguments from Lemma~\ref{lem:crnlimit-cons} imply that on the time scale $N \,dt$ all rates for the reaction network dynamics $\tilde\lambda_k^{\mathrm{CR(1)}}$ are sums over compartments of rates averaged with respect to $\mathbf P_{(\underline s_f,\underline s_s)}$ as in (\ref{eq:rates-1}), and the medium process of the sums of fast species $\underline S_f$ has effective change given by $\underline{\underline\zeta}^f$.
+Condition (i)(1) of Assumption~\ref{ass:generg} ensures that on time scale $N \,dt$ the medium process $\underline S_f(\cdot)$ is well defined and has a unique stationary probability distribution $\mu_{\underline s_s}(d\underline s_f)$.
+Condition (ii) of Assumption~\ref{ass:generg} then ensures that, in addition to conditions (i-a) and (i-b), also condition (ii) in the assumptions for Lemma~\ref{lem:crnlimit-ts3} is met, and consequently the limiting dynamics of the slow process $\underline S_s(\cdot)$ with effective change given by $\underline{\underline\zeta}^f$ is well defined and given by the solution of (\ref{eq:T21}) with rates as in (\ref{eq:rates-final1}).